Skip to main content

 Card brand Suggested Receipt and/or Invoice Requirements:

-Card Present: The following are the Visa requirements for all transaction receipts generated from electronic point-of-sale terminals (including Cardholder-activated terminals).
+Card Present: The following are the Visa requirements for all transaction receipts generated from electronic point-of-sale terminals (including cardholder-activated terminals).
 It is recommended that merchants provide itemized receipts when possible.

 Card-not-Present Transaction Receipt Requirements: The following are the Visa requirements for all manually printed transaction receipts in the card-absent environment.